 Give to a Friend (With Full Regifting Disclosure)

-It’s okay to regift with the full disclosure that the item won’t be used by you.
+It’s OK to regift with the full disclosure that the item won’t be used by you.
 You can offer an item with “I thought you might like this,” and your thoughtfulness and generosity might be even more appreciated than if you bought it.

 Give to a Senior Care Facility or Elderly Neighbor